-Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such land or any portion thereof involuntarily converted to uses other than agricultural production shall not be subject to roll-back taxes.
-In the event the land involuntarily converted to a use other than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion involuntarily converted as a separately assessed parcel on the appropriate portion of the assessment roll.
-The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to the involuntary conversion by subtracting the proportionate part of the agricultural value ceiling attributable to the portion involuntarily converted.
+Provided, however, that in the event that such land or any portion thereof is converted to a use other than agricultural production by virtue of oil or gas exploration, development, or extraction activity or by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, such land or any portion thereof so converted to uses other than agricultural production shall not be subject to roll-back taxes.
+In the event the land so converted to a use other than agricultural production constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment, and enter the portion so converted as a separately assessed parcel on the appropriate portion of the assessment roll.
+The assessor shall adjust the agricultural value ceiling attributable to the portion of the parcel not subject to such conversion by subtracting the proportionate part of the agricultural value ceiling attributable to the portion so converted.
 Provided further that land within an agricultural district and eligible for an agricultural value assessment shall not be considered to have been converted to a use other than agricultural production solely due to the conveyance of oil and gas rights associated with that land.